aymanshalaby55/graduation-project/to-do.md

  - delete videos delete on and delete many in front                                                          => wagih

- - add boxes bg to the light mode hero section                                                               => he4a
+ - add boxes bg to the light mode hero section                                                               => he4a                    done
  - cost time || free plan || hour limit for user                                                             => he4a